Mental health care is hard to find, especially for people with Medicare or Medicaid

 Mental illnesses and substance use disorders are chronic conditions that people need ongoing care for, says Steinberg.
 "And when they have to travel an hour, more than an hour, for an appointment throughout the year, that becomes unreasonable.
 It becomes untenable."

-"We know that behavioral health workforce shortages are widespread," says Heather Saunders, a senior research manager at KFF's Medicaid team.
+"We know that behavioral health workforce shortages are widespread," says Heather Saunders, a senior research manager on the Medicaid team at KFF, the health policy research organization.
 "This is across all payers, all populations, with about half of the U.S. population living in a workforce shortage."

 But as the report found, that's not the whole story for Medicare and Medicaid.
 Only about a third of mental health care providers in the counties studied see Medicare and Medicaid patients.
 That means a majority of the workforce doesn't participate in these programs.